Joanne Mitchell

-Joanne Mitchell (born 30 July 1971) is an English film, stage and TV actress.
-In 2011 she co-founded Mitchell Brunt Films with husband and Emmerdale colleague Dominic Brunt and has worked as producer/writer on several of the company's films.
+Joanne Mitchell (born 30 July 1971) is an English film, stage and TV actress and also Director and Producer.
+In 2011 she co-founded Mitchell Brunt Films with husband and Emmerdale colleague Dominic Brunt and has worked as producer/writer and Director on several of the company's films.

 Career

 Mitchell trained at The Bristol Old Vic Theatre School, where she met future husband Dominic Brunt.
 After graduating she embarked on a varied career in theatre and TV, including four roles in TV soap Emmerdale.
 Mitchell's theatrical roles have included Macbeth's Lady McDuff, Hermia in A Midsummer Night's Dream and Rosaline in Love's Labours Lost.
 She has also played Valerie in Conor McPherson's The Weir and Jenny in Alan Ayckbourn's Family Circles.